mullerdavid/ctf_writeups/cyberquest24/Crypto_Ready_Set_Attack/WRITEUP.md

 print( "pt:", long_to_bytes(pt) )
 ```

 Based on the actual factors, there seems to be no other option.
+Not an environment friendly challenge.

 # Flag